Appdynamics/AppD-Cloud-Platform/BUILD_STEPS_FOR_CREATING_IMMUTABLE_VM_IMAGES.md

-# Build Steps for Creating Immutable VM Images
+# Build Steps for Creating the Platform VM Images

+# AppD Cloud Platform

+The AppDynamics Cloud Platform is a DevOps project to help automate the deployment of an HA configuration of the AppDynamics Platform in the cloud.
+It consists of a code repository with Infrastructure as Code (IaC) artifacts, software provisioning modules, and a runbook with step-by-step instructions for deploying the platform.

+It is based on the concepts of Immutable Infrastructure and Idempotent provisioning.

 ## Overview

 The AppDynamics Cloud Platform project enables an IT Administrator, Software Developer, or DevOps engineer to automate the building of immutable VM images using open source tools from [HashiCorp](https://www.hashicorp.com/).
 Currently, the VMs consist of these types:

 -	__AppD-Cloud-Platform VM__: An APM Platform stand-alone VM designed for Application Performance Monitoring.
 It consists of the AppDynamics Enterprise Console, Controller, and Events Service.
 -	__CWOM-Platform VM__: A Cisco Workload Optimization Manager (CWOM) stand-alone VM designed for Intelligent Workload Management.
 It consists of the CWOM Platform server.